coder/backstage-plugins/plugins/backstage-plugin-coder/docs/api-reference/hooks.md

 ### Notes

-- `UseQueryResult` is taken from [React Query v4](https://tanstack.com/query/v4/docs/framework/react/reference/useQuery)
+- `UseQueryResult` is taken from [TanStack Query v4](https://tanstack.com/query/v4/docs/framework/react/reference/useQuery)
   - We recommend [TK Dodo's Practical React Query blog series](https://tkdodo.eu/blog/practical-react-query) for how to make the most of its features.
 (Particularly the article on [React Query status checks](https://tkdodo.eu/blog/status-checks-in-react-query))
 - The underlying query will not be enabled if:
   1. The user is not currently authenticated (We recommend wrapping your component inside [`CoderAuthWrapper`](./components.md#coderauthwrapper) to make these checks easier)